-- RAD-0.1 will be suitable, so select it and click OK to close the Browse Libraries dialog, the click OK again to close the Component dialog.
+- RAD-0.1 will be suitable, select it and click OK to close the Browse Libraries dialog, then click OK again to close the Component dialog.
 The capacitor should show the new smaller footprint.

 - Repeat the process for the other capacitor.

 - Reposition the designators as required.

 Your board should now look something like the figure below.

 With everything positioned, it's time to do some routing!

 Routing is the process of laying tracks and vias on the board to connect the component pins.
 The PCB editor makes this job easy by providing sophisticated interactive routing tools as well as the Situs topological autorouter, which optimally routes the whole or part of a board at the click of a button.